bnmunesh/lamda/Readme.md

     - **RecommendByAuthor**: Recommends books based on favorite authors.
     - **RecommendByGenre**: Recommends books based on favorite genres.

-## Classes
+# <u>Classes</u>

 ### `Book`

-Represents a book with attributes like ID, title, author, ISBN, genre, and publication year.
-It also tracks whether the book is borrowed.
+Represents a book with attributes like ID, title, author, ISBN, genre(BookGenre enum), and publication year.
+It also tracks whether the book is borrowed(isBorrowed attributes).

 ### `Patron`